scqubits/scqubits-doc/docs/source/guide/qubits/tight_binding.rst

 If the user would like to squeeze states localized in non-global minima in order to accurately reflect the local curvature, this can be done by instead inheriting ``VCHOSSqueezing``.
-No other changes need be made.
+No other changes need to be made.

 If the user would like to optimize the harmonic lengths of the ansatz states, this can be done by setting the flag ``vchos.harmonic_length_optimization=1``.